Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Introduction

 where $\bY \in \R^{M \times d}$ is the observation, $ \bPhi \in \R^{M\times N}$ with $M \ll N$ is the measurement matrix, $\bC\in \R^{N\times d}$ is the row-sparse matrix with only $L\ll N$ rows being non-zero, and $\bN\in \R^{M \times d}$ is the measurement noise matrix.
 Without loss of generality, we assume that each column of $\bPhi$ has unit $\ell_2$-norm.
 Unlike the single measurement vector (SMV) scenario, in which $d=1$ in \eqref{obOMP}, the case with $d> 1$ is commonly referred to as multiple measurement vectors (MMV) model \cite{Tropp2006Greedy,ChenMMV}, where the columns of $\bC$ share the same support.

-Given the model in \eqref{obOMP}, the goal is to recover the support set of $\bC$ from the observations $\bY$ and the known measurement matrix $\bPhi$. {In \cite{Jin2013Support}, the authors focused on the potential recovery performance of MMV from the information-theoretic-point-of-view.
-There have been multiple variants of support recovery algorithms, such as greedy algorithms \cite{TroppOMP, OMPTT,ChenMMV,vanMMV,LeeMMV,gribonval2008atoms}, subspace methods \cite{Kim2012Music,Kim2012MusicConf,ZhangSD,Zhang2020Sequential}, convex relaxation method \cite{tibshirani1996regression}, and message passing algorithms \cite{donoho2009message,kim2015virtual,Rangan2019Vec}.
-Among these algorithms, the greedy algorithms can achieve a nearly optimal recovery performance with low complexity, such as the orthogonal matching pursuit (OMP) for SMV models ($d=1$) \cite{TroppOMP, OMPTT,duanOMP}, and simultaneous OMP (SOMP) for MMV models ($d>1$) \cite{ChenMMV,vanMMV,LeeMMV}.}
+Given the model in \eqref{obOMP}, the goal is to recover the support set of $\bC$ from the observations $\bY$ and the known measurement matrix $\bPhi$.
+The potential recovery performance of MMV can be studied from an information-theoretic point-of-view \cite{Jin2013Support}.
+There have been multiple variants of support recovery algorithms, such as greedy approaches \cite{TroppOMP, OMPTT,ChenMMV,vanMMV,LeeMMV,gribonval2008atoms,ZhangMMV2022}, subspace methods \cite{Kim2012Music,ZhangSD,Zhang2020Sequential}, convex relaxation \cite{tibshirani1996regression}, and message passing algorithms \cite{donoho2009message,kim2015virtual}.
+Among these algorithms, the greedy ones can achieve a nearly optimal recovery performance with low complexity, such as the orthogonal matching pursuit (OMP) for SMV models ($d=1$) \cite{TroppOMP, OMPTT,duanOMP}, and simultaneous OMP (SOMP) for MMV models ($d>1$) \cite{ChenMMV,vanMMV,LeeMMV}.
+Due to these advantages, the OMP and SOMP models are widely used in localization/positioning \cite{zhu2020millimeter,gao2022method,gligoric2018visible}, sparse channel estimation \cite{OMPchannel,You2022Struc,ZhangMMV2022}, and signal detection for wireless communication systems \cite{Xiao2017Efficient,qin2019transient}.

 Both OMP and SOMP are iterative algorithms, in which one atom (one column of $\bPhi$) is selected per iteration and added to the recovered support set.